 The Easter vestry meeting was held on Saturday afternoon and the proceedings were quite lively.
 Lieutenant-Colonel Hall, the parishoners’ warden, objected to the passing of the minutes, on account of their not being correct…

 The Rector declined either to correct the minutes or to allow any other accounts to be read and the meeting broke up in great confusion, nearly all the parishoners leaving the church so that nothing could be done.

 On Saturday night Colonel Hall caused a notice to be affixed to the church door calling another vestry meeting for Saturday next.
 At the service on Sunday afternoon, after the prayers had been read, the rector walked down the church, took down the notice from the door and walking up to Colonel Hall’s pew placed the notice in front of the Colonel.

 Colonel Hall retorted that he did not want the notice, and leaving his pew, walked down the church with the intention of again affixing the notice to the door.
 He was followed by the rector and when he reached the church porch, a most exciting scene was witnessed.

 There was a scuffle in the porch and it is alleged that the vicar gave Colonel Hall a violent blow over the side of the head with his fist.
 The church was by this time a perfect babel, all the congregation getting up and leaving the sacred edifice, no sermon having been preached.
 For some time there was a most extraordinary scene.

 It is believed that legal proceedings will follow.

 Sure enough, the case ended up in Stockport Magistrates Court where Taxal’s ‘remarkable rector’ pleaded not guilty to assaulting JP Edward Hall.
-All will be revealed in the next episode!
+Click here to read the next episode!